-Problem-solving is a way of finding new and creative solutions in situations where you’re stuck, going round in circles, or can’t work through your issues.
+Problem-solving is a way of finding new and creative solutions in situations where you’re stuck or can’t work through your issues.

 Why problem-solving is important